University of Cambridge

 Overall, the University of Cambridge is a world-class institution with a rich history and a commitment to excellence in teaching and research, making it a highly sought-after destination for students and scholars from around the world.

-Based on the QS World University Rankings of 2024, University of Cambridge is positioned as the #2 top university in the world, which makes it the #1 top university in United Kingdom.
-The university's current global rank is the same as last year.
+Based on the QS World University Rankings of 2025, University of Cambridge is positioned as the #5 top university in the world, which makes it the #3 top university in United Kingdom.
+The university's global rank decreased by 3 points from last year.

 University Profile